AIMA: Quantifying Uncertainty

 ?

-The former is a probability distribution showing the different probabilities for different values of a vector $\pmb{x}$ and the latter is the probability of $x$ occuring.
+The former is a probability distribution showing the different probabilities for different values of a vector $\pmb{x}$ and the latter is the probability of $x$ occurring.

 What is a joint probability distribution?